...

 This southwestern Ontario city is home to more than 300,000 people.
 London faces about 5 days of stormy weather per year – narrowly beating out Kingston, Ontario, and Montreal, Quebec, to make the top ten.

 We take pride in offering our professional Tree Care services in Ottawa.
-Feel free to reach out to Green Thumb Tree Specialist for any of the following Tree Services:
+Feel free to reach out to Green Thumb Tree Specialists for any of the following Tree Services: